-STEP 4 - FILING NOMINATION DOCUMENTS
+STEP 5 - FILING NOMINATION DOCUMENTS

 Listed below are mandatory and optional documents to be filed for candidacy.
 It is the obligation of the candidate to ensure that filing requirements and deadlines are met.

 All candidates are urged to file documents as early as possible to avoid a last minute rush.
+Once filed, candidates will be issued a receipt.

-DOCUMENTS APPLIES TO FOR FURTHER INFORMATION CONTACT Declaration of Candidacy All Candidates Election Planning Section (562) 462-2317 Candidate Statement Form Optional for all local non-partisan candidates.
-Available only for state legislative candidates agreeing to voluntarily limit their campaign expenditures Election Planning Section (562) 462-2317 Transliteration Form All Candidates Multilingual Voting Service (562) 462-2730 (562) 462-2832 Candidate Campaign Statement Forms All Candidates Campaign Financial Disclosure Section (562) 462-2339
+DOCUMENTS APPLIES TO FOR FURTHER INFORMATION CONTACT Declaration of Candidacy All Candidates Election Planning Section (562) 462-2317 Ballot Designation Worksheet All Candidates Election Information Section (562) 466-1310 Candidate Statement Form Optional for all eligible candidates.
+Available to state legislative candidates who have agreed to limit their campaign expenditures voluntarily.
+Election Planning Section (562) 462-2317 Transliteration Form All Candidates Multilingual Voting Services Section (562) 462-2730 (562) 462-2832 Candidate Campaign Statement Forms All Candidates Campaign Finance Section (562) 462-2339